Slax on CD/DVD

 ISO file to a CD/DVD disc and then copy it from there.

-You should end up with /slax/
+You should end up with /slax/ folder on your

-disk, for example like E:\slax\
+disk, for example like E:\slax\.
+It is required

 that your disk uses msdos partition scheme (use MBR, not GPT).